-A Russian Opposition Leader Has Been Detained But Thousands Of People Are Still Marching
+Despite An Opposition Leader Being Detained, Hundreds Of People Kept Marching In Russia

 OVD-Info, a non-governmental Russian political persecution watchdog, initially reported that as of Sunday afternoon 185 people had been arrested at pro-Navalny rallies across the country, but this number soon jumped to more than 200.

 Associated Press reporter Nataliya Vasilyeva pointed out that in June 2017 – the last big action – more than 1,000 people were detained in connection with protests.
+The protests last year were bigger, Russian outlets estimated that as many as 50,000 people turned out.

 Rose Troup Buchanan is a reporter for BuzzFeed News and is based in London.